AINPP/ainpp/latin_america.md

 #### Mexico Domain

 One domain for the lightning intercomparison will be centered over Mexico, as shown below.
+The northwest corner point is (33N, 120W) and the southeast corner point is (12N, 85W), and the domain has 0.1-deg by 0.1-deg resolution.

 <img src="_images/MexicoDomain.png" width=400>

 #### South America Domain

 Another domain for the lightning intercomparison will be over most of South America, as shown below.
+The northwest corner point is (6N, 83W) and the southeast corner point is (55S, 33W), and the domain has 0.1-deg by 0.1-deg resolution.

 <img src="_images/SouthAmericaDomain.png" width=400>